 - (a) An agency shall maintain a rulemaking record for each rule it proposes to adopt.
-The record and materials incorporated by reference must be available for public inspection or be available via the Internet. - (b) A rulemaking record must contain: - (1) copies of all publications in the [administrative bulletin] with respect to the rule or the proceeding upon which the rule is based; - (2) copies of any portions of the rulemaking docket containing entries relating to the rule or the proceeding upon which the rule is based; - (3) all written or electronic petitions, requests, submissions, and comments received by the agency and all other written or electronic materials or records considered by the agency in connection with the formulation, proposal, or adoption of the rule or the proceeding upon which the rule is based; - (4) any official transcript of oral presentations made in the proceeding upon which the rule is based or, if not transcribed, any tape recording or stenographic record of those presentations, and any memorandum prepared by the agency official who presided over the hearing, summarizing the contents of those presentations;
+The record and materials incorporated by reference must be available for public inspection in the office and, unless unavailable for display on the internet because proprietary in nature or incapable of being displayed electronically, available for public display on the internet. or be available via the Internet. - (b) A rulemaking record must contain: - (1) copies of all publications in the [administrative bulletin] with respect to the rule or the proceeding upon which the rule is based; - (2) copies of any portions of the rulemaking docket containing entries relating to the rule or the proceeding upon which the rule is based; - (3) all written or electronic petitions, requests, submissions, and comments received by the agency and all other written or electronic materials or records considered by the agency in connection with the formulation, proposal, or adoption of the rule or the proceeding upon which the rule is based; - (4) any official transcript of oral presentations made in the proceeding upon which the rule is based or, if not transcribed, any tape recording or stenographic record of those presentations, and any memorandum prepared by the agency official who presided over the hearing, summarizing the contents of those presentations;